lynnpepin/diy-static-site-generator/source/projects.md

 ---

-# Projects That I've Done

 <!-- TODO: Photos, goal of <100KB each, 1MB max, or optional load-photos -->

-This is an incomplete list of projects that I've worked on, and think are nice enough to mention here. :)
+> This is a dynamic list and may never be able to satisfy particular standards for completeness.
+You can help by adding [missing items](https://gitlab.com/users/lynnpepin/starred) with [reliable sources](https://github.com/lynnpepin).

 ## Ongoing Projects